blue-tiki/rheme/README.md

 ## Rheme: A toy Lisp mostly compatible with R4RS Scheme

 Rheme is a full feautured toy Lisp preserving much of the simplicity of well known tiny implementations of Lisp such as Peter Norvig's [Lispy](https://norvig.com/lispy.html).
-Rheme is highly compatible with R4RS Scheme (exceptions are noted below) and has some useful extensions as well.
+Rheme includes all the essential features of R4RS Scheme and has some useful extensions as well.
+Incompatibilities with R4RS are noted below.

 ### Differences between Rheme and R4RS Scheme